History of Frankfurt: Jewish Frankfurt am Main

-In the 14th century
+14th century

 During the Black Death (1349) the Jews of Frankfurt were again persecuted.
 At the beginning of these outbreaks the circumspect Emperor Charles IV, who feared for his income, pledged the Jews to the city for more than 15,000 pounds of hellers, stipulating that he would redeem them, which he never did.
 The Flagellants, on coming to Frankfurt, destroyed nearly the entire Jewish community, with the Jews in their distress setting fire to their own houses.
 Their property was confiscated by the council by way of indemnity.
 Jews returned to Frankfurt very gradually.
 In 1354 Charles IV renewed his pledge to the city; three years later the Archbishop of Mainz again advanced his claims, but the Jews and the council came to an agreement with him in 1358.
 In 1367 the city was again in full possession of the income derived from the Jews, but this did not prevent the emperor from occasionally levying extraordinary taxes; for example, Sigismund (1414) exacted a contribution from the Jews toward the expenses of the Council of Constance.

 The Jews were under the jurisdiction of the municipal council.
 Beginning with 1488, privileges (Judenstüttigkeiten) were issued that had to be renewed every three years.
 The Jews lived originally in the vicinity of the cathedral, this part of the city being necessary for their commerce; but Christians also lived there.
 Hence it was a hard blow to the former when they were forced, in 1462, to settle outside the old city ramparts and the moat.
 At first the city built their dwellings, but later they were required to erect their own houses, The Judengasse originally consisted merely of one row of houses; when this became overcrowded, a part of the moat was filled in, and houses were built upon the new ground thus obtained.
 There were three gates in the street, one at each end and one in the center.
 The cemetery of the community, which was situated on the Fischerfeld and is still in existence, is mentioned for the first time in 1300, but a tombstone dated July, 1272, has been preserved.
 Among the communal buildings were the synagogue (called also the "Judenschule"), the "Judenbadstube", the "Juden-Tanzhaus" or "Spielhaus", and the hospital.
 The Jewish inhabitants were more numerous in the early years of the community than later on: in 1241 they numbered about 200; in 1357 there were 12 tax-paying families; from 1357 to 1379, not more than 14 on the average; from 1401 to 1450, an average of 12; while in 1473 there were 17 families.